influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/administration/security.md

 Once HTTPS has been enabled the Kapacitor command line client will need to be supplied the `-url` argument in order to connect.
-If a self-signed or other certificate is used, which has not been added to the system certificate store, an addition argument `-skipVerify` will also need to be provided.
+If a self-signed or other certificate is used, which has not been added to the system certificate store, an additional argument `-skipVerify` will also need to be provided.

 **Example 5 &ndash; Connecting the Kapacitor client with TLS enabled**
 ```